core-wg/resource-directory/draft-ietf-core-resource-directory.md

 attacks.
 There is also a danger that NTP Servers could become implicated in denial-of-service (DoS) attacks since they run on unprotected UDP, there is no return routability check, and they can have a large amplification factor.
 The responses from the NTP server were found to be
 19 times larger than the request.
-A Resource Directory (RD) which responds to wild-card lookups is potentially vulnerable if run with CoAP over UDP.
+An RD which responds to wild-card lookups is potentially vulnerable if run with CoAP over UDP.
 Since there is no return routability check and the responses can be significantly larger than requests, RDs can unknowingly become part of a DDoS amplification